-Associate Professor of Anthropology and Assistant Chair of the Department of Anthropology
+Assoc Professor of Anthropology, Asst Chair of the Department of Anthropology and Asst Director, Center for Middletown Studies

 Jennifer Erickson is a feminist anthropologist whose research interests include refugee resettlement, welfare, taxes, gender, race, ethnicity, and urban anthropology in the Midwest United States, South Sudan, and Bosnia-Herzegovina.
 Her first book, Race-ing Fargo: Refugees, Citizenship, and the Transformation of Small Cities (2020) compares and contrasts refugee resettlement and welfare agencies and Bosnian and Southern Sudanese refugees in Fargo, North Dakota.
 The book outlines the ways in which refugee resettlement has reconfigured what constitutes diversity in Fargo, how various actors and institutions have responded to refugees, and how New Americans serve as change agents in the city.
 She has also published articles in Signs, Focaal, Human Organization, and Romani Studies.